 As of 2021, the combined Gross Receipts Tax (GRT) rate in New Mexico ranged from 5.125% to 9.063%.

-In 2021, New Mexico chile sold close to $40 million, while dry beans accounted for $7.6 million that year.
+In 2021, New Mexico chile sales were close to $40 million, while dry beans accounted for $7.6 million that year.

-In 2021, New Mexico saw a record-breaking 39.2 million tourists, which had a total economic income of $10 billion.
+In 2021, New Mexico experienced a record-breaking 39.2 million tourists, which had a total economic income of $10 billion.

 In 2021, the federal government spent $2.48 on New Mexico for every dollar of tax revenue collected from the state, and New Mexico received $9,624 per resident in federal services.

-In January 2022, New Mexico became the first state in the U.S. to recruit national guardsmen and state workers to serve as substitute teachers due to staffing shortages caused by COVID-19.
+In January 2022, New Mexico became the first state in the U.S. to recruit national guardsmen and state workers as substitute teachers due to staffing shortages caused by COVID-19.

-On March 1, 2022, Governor Grisham signed into law four bills to increase the salaries and benefits of teachers and other school staff in New Mexico, especially in entry-level positions.
+On March 1, 2022, Governor Grisham signed into law four bills to increase the salaries and benefits of teachers and other school staff, particularly in entry-level positions, due to pandemic-related shortages.

-In March 2022, New Mexico became the first state to offer free college tuition for all residents, by passing a bill that allocates almost 1 percent of the state budget to cover tuition and fees at public colleges, universities, community colleges, and tribal colleges.
+In March 2022, New Mexico became the first state to offer free college tuition for all residents after the legislature passed a bill allocating almost 1% of the state budget towards covering tuition and fees.

-As of June 2022, New Mexico has one of the nation's most permissive abortion laws.
+As of June 2022, New Mexico has one of the nation's most permissive abortion laws, with elective abortion care legal at all stages of pregnancy without significant restrictions.

-In November 2022, the New Mexico State Investment Council committed $100 million to America's Frontier Fund (AFF), which focuses on technologies like microelectronics, semiconductors, AI, new energy, synthetic biology, and quantum sciences.
+In November 2022, the New Mexico State Investment Council announced a commitment of $100 million to America's Frontier Fund (AFF), a venture capital firm focusing on microelectronics, semiconductors, advanced manufacturing, artificial intelligence, new energy sources, synthetic biology, and quantum sciences.

-A 2022 report cited poor road conditions as a major factor in New Mexico's high traffic fatalities.
+A 2022 report cited poor road as a major factor in New Mexico's continually high traffic fatalities.

 According to HUD's 2022 Annual Homeless Assessment Report, there were an estimated 2,560 homeless people in New Mexico.

-According to the 2022 American Community Survey, data about the most commonly claimed ancestry groups in New Mexico was collected.
+According to the 2022 American Community Survey, the most commonly claimed ancestry groups in New Mexico were recorded.

-In 2022, New Mexico ranked 13th in the Social Mobility Index (SMI), which measures access to colleges and universities for economically disadvantaged students.
+In 2022, New Mexico ranked 13th in the Social Mobility Index (SMI), measuring access to colleges with lower tuition and higher job prospects for economically disadvantaged students.

 In 2022, pharmaceutical company Curia announced plans to invest $100 million to expand local operations.